ClementChouteau/google-file-system/README.md

 ## Chunk server

+> When are chunks created ?

+Chunks are created when a client wants to write to them.
+The chunk file is created on primary and replicas when receiving lease.

 > How data integrity is ensured ?

 We assume to be in a crash-stop model where crash of all 3 (minimum replication factor)